1.Does the $55 max cap for meals include incidentals?

 While these entities' business practices often mirror the State side, there are differences.
 Please check with their business office as to actual policies/procedures applicable to your specific situation.

-- Candidates may be reimbursed for their allowable business travel expenses (candidates are held to the same travel policies as are our employees).
+- Candidates may be reimbursed for their allowable business travel expenses.
+Candidates must follow the University travel policies currently in place

-- Meals provided under Hospitality policy cannot be included on TEC.
+- Meals provided under the Hospitality policy cannot be included on Travel Expense Claim

 6.Student Assistants/Volunteers/Special Consultants: